 1. GIS Applications for BFSI

 GIS enables financial institutions to identify and segment new markets using location-based data and demographic trends.
-It helps determine optimal branch and ATM locations, and assess competitor presence to identify underserved areas and high-potential opportunities.
+It also supports strategic expansion, customer intelligence, and risk assessment through the following applications:

-It can also help analyze economic activities and customer behaviors, which in turn helps BFSI leaders pinpoint prospects, cater to specific customer needs, and expand market penetration.
+Analyze economic activities and customer behaviors to pinpoint prospects, address specific customer needs, and expand market penetration. - Risk Assessment & Credit Analysis:

 2. Emergence of GeoAI